-Yellow and Red Cards are only awarded from Y4 and are not given to Y4's in the first half of the Autumn term unless absolutely necessary.
-Other sanctions will be used, where possible, and this is explained to the children at the beginning of term.
+Yellow and Red Cards are awarded from Y4 and are not given to Y4's in the first half of the Autumn term unless absolutely necessary.
+Other sanctions will be used, where possible, and this is explained to the children at the beginning of term to ensure that they have a clear understanding of the behaviour expectations.